RevertIT/docker-lemp/README.md

   `docker exec -it php_projectName /bin/bash`

  *By default, files inside your project folder are automatically linked with container volume, so any changes to your nginx/php files will be reflected without needing to access container as root*

+ *Accessing root will let you also install packages to the container server or updating existing or changing server settings*